jupyterhub/ltiauthenticator/README.md

 The same pattern applies when using containers, for example by using the `ENV` directive with a Dockerfile or a `ConfigMap` when using Kubernetes.

-> _Note_: These commands will simply generate strings for you, it will not store them anywhere on the computer.
+> **Note**: These commands will simply generate strings for you, it will not store them anywhere on the computer.
 Therefore you _do not_ need to run these commands within the environment where you are launching the JupyterHub server.

-> _Note_: Anyone with these two strings will be able to access your hub, so keep them secure!!
+> **Note**: Anyone with these two strings will be able to access your hub, so keep them secure!!

 #### The Username Key Setting (LTI11Authenticator.username_key)

-Regardless of the LMS vendor you are using (Canvas, Moodle, Open edX, etc), the user's name will default to use the `custom_canvas_user_id`.
+Regardless of the LMS vendor you are using (Canvas, Moodle, Open edX, etc.), the user's name will default to use the `custom_canvas_user_id`.
 (This is due to legacy behavior and will default to a more generic LTI 1.1 parameter in a future release).
 Change the `username_key` setting if you would like to use another value from the LTI 1.1 launch request.

 The example below illustrates how to fetch the user's email to set the JupyterHub username by specifying the `lis_person_contact_email_primary` LTI 1.1 launch request parameter: